alexa-games/litexa/docs/book/deployment.md

 Here's an example.
 Let's say your skill's invocation names in en-US and en-GB are both `cats versus cucumbers`.
-If you add an alternate invocation name to just en-GB in your `development` deployment target, your litexa config will look like this:
+If you add an alternate invocation name to just en-GB in your `development` deployment target, your Litexa config will look like this:

 ```json
 {